 Electron Spin Resonance (ESR) Spectroscopy

-• Detects unpaired electrons by measuring transitions between spin states in a magnetic field—also called EPR (electron paramagnetic resonance)
+Detects unpaired electrons by measuring transitions between electron spin states in a magnetic field.
+Also called EPR (electron paramagnetic resonance).
+The resonance condition is hฮฝ=gฮผBโB0โ, where g is the g-factor and ฮผBโ is the Bohr magneton.

-• Essential for studying free radicals, transition metal complexes, and reaction intermediates with paramagnetic character
+Essential for studying free radicals, transition metal complexes, and paramagnetic reaction intermediates.
+Diamagnetic molecules (no unpaired electrons) are ESR-silent.

-Compare: NMR vs. ESR—both use magnetic resonance principles, but NMR probes nuclear spins (all molecules) while ESR probes electron spins (only paramagnetic species).
-ESR operates at microwave frequencies and is ~1000× more sensitive per spin, but limited to samples with unpaired electrons.
+Compare: NMR vs. ESR โ both use magnetic resonance principles, but NMR probes nuclear spins (applicable to most molecules) while ESR probes electron spins (only paramagnetic species).
+Because the electron magnetic moment is roughly 660 times larger than the proton's, ESR is about 103 times more sensitive per spin.
+However, ESR is limited to samples containing unpaired electrons.

 Rotational and Structural Techniques